The role of science in legal research: expanding the limits of legal projects

-- engage in an academic discussion of the role of science in legal research and challenge the students’ ideas about the limits of legal research, and assess the participants’ projects in relation to those limits;
+- engage in an academic discussion on the role of science in legal research and challenge the students’ ideas about the limits of legal research, and assess the participants’ projects in relation to those limits;

-- help PhD fellows identify any aspects in their projects originating from other science fields and fine-tune and nuance their research questions in the light of what is possible using different traditional and less common methods and sources of law and information;
+- help PhD fellows to identify any aspects in their projects originating from other science fields and fine-tune and nuance their research questions in the light of what is possible using different traditional and less common methods and sources of law and information; and

 - help the students make methodological choices that facilitate answering their research questions while maintaining a sound research framework.